lammps/lammps/doc/src/Developer_unittest.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tests for validating the LAMMPS C-style library interface are in the ``unittest/c-library`` folder.
-They are implemented either to be used for utility functions or for LAMMPS commands, but use the functions implemented in the ``src/library.cpp`` file as much as possible.
+They are implemented in either way used for utility functions and for LAMMPS commands, but use the functions implemented in the ``src/library.cpp`` file as much as possible.
 There may be some overlap with other tests, but only in as much as is required to test the C-style library API.
-The tests are distributed over multiple test programs which try to match the grouping of the functions in the source code and :ref:`in the manual <lammps_c_api>`.
+The tests are distributed over multiple test programs which tries to match the grouping of the functions in the source code and :ref:`in the manual <lammps_c_api>`.

 This group of tests also includes tests invoking LAMMPS in parallel